alphagov/transformation-dashboard/_posts/2000-01-18-register-as-tax-agent.markdown

 scope-of-exemplar: |
-    This service will provide a new service for tax agents to work with HMRC online.
-It will allow agents to see information about their clients and to take control of a range of transactions on their behalf.
-These will be built on a new digital tax platform which will over time replace the current HMRC Portal and be the default platform for new user-facing services.
+    This is a new service for tax agents to work with HMRC online.
+It will let agents register to act on behalf of, and see information about, their clients, and to control a range of transactions on their behalf.
+These will be built on a new digital tax platform which will eventually replace the current HMRC Portal and be the default platform for new user-facing services.

 anticipated-volume: